-What I come to realize, is that there is a need to be balanced, patience, and persistent as we await or “create” opportunities for ourselves to reach our goals.
+What I come to realize is that there is a need to be balanced, patience, and persistent as we await or “create” opportunities for ourselves to reach our goals.
+When things slow down, adapt, get creative, make changes in your book promotion, do whatever you can to keep riding the waves, but don't stop sailing until you reach your destination.

 Author Selena Haskins gives advice on book review tips and responsibilities for book reviewers.